For students

 Time keeping challenge

-Start with the metronome on every beat.
-Then beats 1 and 3.
-Then just the downbeat.
+Start with the metronome on every beat and play until your rhythm lines up.
+Then switch to beats 1 and 3, then just the downbeat.
 Can you stay in time?
+Do you notice whether you tend to rush or drag?

 #80